PokeRing/pokering/README.md

 # Application Notifications
 The API utilizes server-sent events for the `/api/v1/notifications` controller.
 There's a demo page with example code for connecting to and handling the stream of real-time results from this API resource: `/public/sse-notifications-demo.html`.
 We'll want to remove this file at some point before deploying to production for the first time.
 Useful in getting development rolling for this functionality on the front-end.

+I will say that things like sockets and server sent events are still fairly fragile.
+We may determine for browser compatibility, consistency, or stability that falling back to AJAX long polling for real-time notifications is the way to go.

 # Writing and Running Tests
 To run tests: `bin/rake test`.
 Unit and integration testing via default Rails capabilities within the `test` directory.